scgbern/scgpico/content/wiki/projects/mastersbachelorsprojects/android-localization-analysis.md

 ---
-Title: Android: Investigating the quantity and quality of localizations
+Title: 'Android: Investigating the quantity and quality of localizations'
 ---
 #Android: Investigating the quantity and quality of localizations
 #Introduction